 The University seeks to transform lives locally and globally, driven by our core values of valuing people, working together, integrity, making a difference, and excellence.
-The Global Health Challenge (GHC), now in its second year, is an opportunity created for people from across different knowledge domains to work together to make a difference and transform lives by tackling one of the key challenges that the University has identified: improving social, cultural and physical well-being.
+The Global Health Challenge (GHC) is an opportunity created for people from across different knowledge domains to work together to make a difference and transform lives by tackling one of the key challenges that the University has identified: improving social, cultural and physical well-being.

 As a collective we are fuelled by a need to think radically about the future for global health and social care and we are motivated by the amplified use of Hackathons, BarCamps, Design Sprints and Jams in business that use the power of human centred design to solve real, everyday issues and accelerate innovation.